|

 • Early Americans saw themselves as English

-• Geography made governance slow and difficult: 6-18 week trips, expensive
+• Geography made governance difficult: 6-18 week trips, expensive

 • Colonists gradually developed separate culture